ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 #### - Add images and links as suitable

-#### Don't worry if you've never used `Atom` or `Markdown` before - we have created a template you can open straight in Atom (or another plain text editor) and just insert your text, comments and images.
+#### Don't worry if you've never used `Atom` or `Markdown` before.
+We have created a template you can open straight in Atom (or another plain text editor) and just insert your text, comments and images.

 ### You can download the  `tut_template.md` file that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.